The two-year MA Theatre Studies program offers students the opportunity to pursue theatre studies through coursework and a thesis project.

 - Enrolled in either full-time or part-time studies

-- Full-time students must be in residence at UBC for at least one year
+- Full-time students must be located in Vancouver for at least one year

 - Complete their program within five years of initial registration